bag-man/nodeup/README.md

 The project was built using NodeJS, Express and Socket.IO.

 #Todo
+* Rewrite it, make an npm module for the pinging part
 * Test path instead of domain feature
 * Test different port feature
 * User adjustable certainty (X successful attempts before declared up)